-To begin this free Tennis Game, click the Small, Medium, or Large link under the picture at left.
+To begin this free Tennis Game, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the game in a pop-up window.

 Wait for the game to load, then click either the Exhibition button or Tournament button.